At Norfolk Community Primary School we use 3D PSHE resources to support our PSHE curriculum.

 Whilst the school’s PSHE programme is planned and delivered throughout the curriculum, this policy assumes that it is supported and reinforced by the ethos of the school itself.
 It is a responsibility to be shared by governors, teachers, support staff and parents.

 The school accepts the importance of remaining sensitive to a child’s individual needs while recognising the pupils’ variety of backgrounds, experiences and stages of development.
-With this in mind, at Throckley Primary school, we have designed a personalised programme of study to meet the needs of our pupils.
+With this in mind, we have designed a personalised programme of study to meet the needs of our pupils.

 Aims and Objectives